kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/add_topological.md

     <td>clientId</td>
     <td>String</td>
     <td>Mandatory</td>
     <td>Identifier of the sub-device.
-The value can either be productKey or deviceKey.</td>
+The value can be productKey or deviceKey.</td>
   </tr>
   <tr>
     <td>code</td>
     <td>Integer</td>
     <td>Mandatory</td>
-    <td>Response code. &ldquo;200&rdquo; indicates the request is executed successfully.</td>
+    <td>Response code. &ldquo;200&rdquo; indicates that the requested operation is executed successfully.</td>
   </tr>
 </table>

-All parameters reported to EnOS Cloudwill be signed except **sign** and **signmethod**.
+All parameters reported to EnOS Cloud will be signed except **sign** and **signmethod**.
 The parameter names and values are sorted in alphabetical order and concatenated without concatenation symbols.
 The concatenated string is then signed by using the algorithm specified by **signmethod**.
-Taking the request message above for example, sign=uppercase(hmacsha1(deviceSecret, clientId123deviceKeytestproductKey123timestamp1524448722000)).
+Taking the request message above for example, `sign=uppercase(hmacsha1(deviceSecret, clientId123deviceKeytestproductKey123timestamp1524448722000))`.